The Day the Internet Was Born: ARPANET's TCP/IP Switch on January 1, 1983

 The Transition to TCP/IP: A Challenging Undertaking

 One of the key challenges was ensuring that all hosts on ARPANET could simultaneously switch to TCP/IP without disrupting network operations.
-This required careful planning, testing, and coordination to minimize downtime and ensure that all applications and services continued to function correctly.
+This required careful planning, testing, and coordination to minimize downtime and check that all applications and services continued to function correctly.

 The Impact of TCP/IP: Shaping the Modern Internet